integr8ly/integreatly-operator/test-cases/tests/dashboards/e10-verify-customer-grafana-route-is-accessible.md

 ## Steps

-1. Go to redhat-managed-api-customer-monitoring-operator namespace
+1. Go to redhat-rhmi-customer-monitoring-operator namespace
 2. Go to Routes -> grafana-route and login as customer-admin user using testing-idp
-3. Verify the rate-limiting dashboard is present (TODO: more detailed step)
+   > Verify that you can successfully log in to the Grafana